Bowarrady Creek camping area

 Getting there and getting around

-Bowarrady Creek beach camping area is on K'gari (Fraser Island), 15km off the coast of Hervey Bay and about 300km north of Brisbane.
+Bowarrady Creek beach camping area is on K'gari, 15km off the coast of Hervey Bay and about 300km north of Brisbane.

 - The camping area is 2.9km north of Woralie Road on the western beach, 19km north of the Moon Point estuary in Platypus Bay.